You may wish to read an introduction to the history of Venetian Crete and a page on Rettimo (Rethymno), the starting point of this excursion first.

 The first image of the monastery is that of a fortified site with all the buildings arranged around a large square courtyard; the white portal which gives access to the interior was built in the late XIXth century after the 1866 events which greatly damaged some parts of the complex.

-In 1828 J. A. Cramer described Moni Arkadi as the most beautiful and the richest convent of the island, but he was probably relying on second hand information about the economic situation of the monastery which instead was very prosperous in 1587 when a new church was built at the site of a smaller one.
+The economic situation of the monastery was very prosperous also in 1587 when a new church was built at the site of a smaller one.
 At that time the monastery was benefitting from the large revenue deriving from the production of Malvasia di Candia, a sweet wine which was highly praised in western Europe.
 The name Malvasia derived from the Venetian port by the same name from which a sweet wine of the Peloponnese was shipped.
 After the Venetians lost Malvasia in the early XVIth century it was applied to other similar wines.
-The trade of Malvasia di Candia declined during the period of Ottoman rule.

 The fašade seen from the upper portico of the courtyard